-Now, let's talk about the best timing for sending your scores out.
+Now, let's talk about the best times to send your ACT scores to schools.

-Some students have heard that sending scores early (maybe even in your junior year!) shows the college that you are a very interested applicant.
+Some students have heard that sending ACT scores early (maybe even in your junior year!) shows colleges that you're a very interested applicant.

-It's true that there is such a thing as “demonstrated interest” – admissions committees do sometimes want to see proof that an applicant sincerely wants to go to their school.
-But demonstrated interest only comes into play after your full application is already in, usually as a way to move up on the waitlist.
+It's true that there is such a thing as demonstrated interest —admissions committees sometimes want to see proof that an applicant sincerely wants to go to their school.
+But demonstrated interest only comes into play after your full application has been submitted, usually as a way to move someone up on a waitlist.

-In any case, sending ACT scores early does not give you an edge or constitute “demonstrated interest.”
-Generally, if you send scores to a college but you haven't applied there yet, the admission staff will simply save them under your name in a general file until your application shows up.
-They don't keep track of whose scores got there first.
+In any case, sending ACT scores early will not give you an edge or constitute demonstrated interest.
+Generally, if you send scores to a college but haven't applied there yet, the admissions committee will simply save them under your name in a general file until your application shows up.
+They don't keep track of whose scores get there first.

-And it's not only that.
-If you send your scores early, but are still planning to retake the ACT, you won't get the full benefit of Score Choice since you won't be able to choose between that early score and ones from later testing.
+And it's not only that: if you send your scores early but are still planning to retake the ACT, you won't get the full benefit of Score Choice since you won't be able to choose between that early score and ones from later tests.

 Sending scores early enough for Neanderthals to receive them won't give you a leg up.

-It will be no surprise to hear that official scores reports should be received by each university's application deadline.
-In order to figure out what this means in terms of when to send your scores, let's go through the timing of everything that happens after you take the test.
+It'll be no surprise to hear that official score reports should be received by each university's respective application deadline.
+In order to figure out what this means in terms of when to send your ACT scores, let's go through the timing of everything that happens after you take the test.

-- This usually takes 2 weeks for multiple-choice scores (but can take up to 8).
+- This usually takes ten days for multiple-choice scores (but can take up to eight weeks).

-- It takes an extra 2 weeks for writing scores (if you took the ACT with writing).
+- It takes an extra two weeks for Writing scores (if you took the ACT with Writing).

-- It also takes an extra 1 – 2 weeks if you took the test outside the US or Canada (on top of the extra 2 weeks for writing).
+- It also takes an extra one to two weeks if you took the test outside the US or Canada (on top of the extra two weeks for Writing).

-- Scores are posted online as soon as multiple-choice results are ready (and writing results are added 2 weeks later, when they are finished).
+- Scores are posted online as soon as multiple-choice results are ready (and Writing results are added two weeks later when they are finished).
 However, if you tested through State and District, School, or DANTES Testing, you'll only see your scores online after getting your printed score report in the mail.

-- If you registered for the 4 free score reports, they are sent out as soon as your full score (multiple choice and writing) is ready.
+- If you registered for the four free score reports, these are sent out as soon as your full score report (multiple choice plus Writing, if you took the latter as well) is ready.

-- Most colleges get scores electronically.
-They themselves determine how often they receive scores.
-The least frequent possibility is once every 2 weeks, although most schools choose to receive scores far more often (for example, UVA gets them daily).
+- Most colleges get ACT scores electronically.
+The schools themselves determine how often they receive scores.
+The least frequent possibility is once every two weeks, though most schools choose to receive scores far more often (for example, UVA gets them daily).

-- Remember: there will be a lag between when a college gets your scores and when it adds them to your application file.
+- Remember that there will be a lag between when a college gets your scores and when it adds them to your application file.

 Sending your scores is the synchronized swimming of college applications: to do it well, you have to master perfect timing.

-What happens to applications when scores are received late depends on each college's individual policy.
+What happens to applications when ACT scores are received late ultimately depends on each college's individual policy.

-Some schools have a hard and fast rule that late application materials disqualify the applicant.
-For example, the University of Texas's policy even overrides the guaranteed admission this state school offers to any in-states students in the top 10% of their class.
+Some schools have a hard-and-fast rule that late application materials disqualify applicants.
+For example, the University of Texas's policy even overrides the guaranteed admission this state school offers to any in-state students in the top 10% of their class.

-Finally, some schools judge each application on a case-by-case basis – this means that an otherwise excellent application might be put aside until SAT scores arrive, while an application that is clearly not a good fit for the school is rejected even before scores are received.
+Finally, some schools judge each application on a case-by-case basis.
+This means that an otherwise excellent application might be put aside until ACT scores arrive, while an application that's clearly not a good fit for the school might be rejected even before scores arrive.

 Still better than being late for the Queen of Hearts and her "off with your head" policy.

-How Do You Make Sure Your Scores Don't Get Lost?
+How Can You Make Sure Your ACT Scores Don't Get Lost?

-The number one reason colleges can’t find your ACT scores is that you entered the wrong ACT college code or did not release your scores to your target college.
-If you registered for the 4 free reports, you can check your own score report for the code numbers you put in and confirm that they are correct.
-If you ordered reports from the ACT website, then go to your account and double check the college codes there.
+If you registered for the four free score reports, you can check your own score report for the code numbers you put in and confirm they're correct.
+If you ordered reports from the ACT website, go to your account and double-check the college codes there.

 A good rule of thumb is to wait three weeks after your sending date to check whether your scores have been received.
-Usually, this info is available on the college's application site, or some colleges will contact you to let you know which application materials are still not in your file.
+Usually, this info will be available on the college's application site.
+In other cases, colleges might contact you to let you know which application materials have not yet arrived.

-If you get a notice from the college that your scores are missing, don't panic: it can take a few weeks for received application materials to be logged.
-Chances are the school has indeed received your scores but they simply haven’t been filed yet.
-Feel free to call the admissions office, and calmly and respectfully ask them to check whether your scores have arrived.
+If you get a notice from the college that your ACT scores are missing, don't panic: it can take a few weeks for received application materials to be logged.
+Chances are, the school has indeed received your scores but simply hasn't filed them yet.
+Feel free to call the admissions office and calmly and respectfully ask them to check whether your scores have arrived.

-If your scores do not turn up—whether because they got lost in the mail, were somehow electronically derailed, or were simply misfiled—you can still resend your scores by ordering new ones from the ACT website.
+If your ACT scores don't turn up—whether because they got lost in the mail, were somehow electronically derailed, or were simply misfiled—you can still resend your scores by ordering new reports from the ACT website.

 If she's facing away from Lost, does that mean she's going to Found?
 Deep thoughts.

 Is your ACT score good enough?
-Learn what an excellent ACT score is for your top-choice schools and then get a first-person guide to getting a perfect 36.
+Learn what an excellent ACT score is for your top-choice schools , and get a first-person guide to getting a perfect 36.

 Want to blow off a little steam?
-Here are 5 fun facts about the ACT.
+Here are five fun facts about the ACT.
 Maybe one will help you win that coveted pink Trivial Pursuit wedge!